cloudogu/k8s-ecosystem/terraform/examples/ces_google_gke/README.md

 # Delete cluster

-- `terraform destroy -var-file=secretVars.tfvars -var-file=vars.tfvars`
+- `terraform destroy -var-file=secretVars.tfvars`
   or `terraform destroy -var-file=secretVars.tfvars -var-file=vars.tfvars`

 # Backup configuration

 ## Bucket configuration

-### If you plan to use backup & restore with a google bucket firstly you need to create a separate service account.
+### If you plan to use backup & restore with a google bucket, you need to create a separate service account first.

 Create service account.